Wilhelm Wassmuss: Birth and schooling

-Consul to Iran in the First World War
+Consul to Iran during World War I

-Wassmuss was a consular official, and in the first days of February 1915 Wassmuss and a few followers sailed a river steamer named SS Pioneer down the Tigris river to a point some 65 kilometers below Kut al Amara in Mesopotamia (a town about 160 kilometers southeast of Baghdad).
+Wassmuss was a consular official and in the first days of February 1915, he and a few followers sailed a river steamer named SS Pioneer down the Tigris River to a point some 65 kilometers below Kut in Mesopotamia (a town about 160 kilometers southeast of Baghdad).
 The Pioneer had served both the Turks and Royal Navy in the war.
-From there Wassmuss' party moved eastward into Iran where he began work on a grandiose mission, something the empire-builders in Germany’s Foreign Office had dreamed about for years, the ending of Anglo-Russian domination in the Middle East.
+From there Wassmuss' party moved eastward into Iran where he began work on a grandiose mission, something the empire-builders in Germany's Foreign Office had dreamed about for years, the ending of Anglo-Russian domination in the Middle East.
 Britain had outposts in Persia and Kuwait to protect its interests in India.
-Also, oil from the Persian Gulf began to flow to Britain from a new refinery and port at Abadan.
-Kut was later the site of a strategic battle, where the British general Townsend and his British and Indian army were besieged and defeated by the Ottoman Turks with German Army assistance.
+Oil from the Persian Gulf also began to flow to Britain from a new refinery and port at Abadan.
+Kut was later the site of a strategic battle, where the British general Charles Townsend and his British and Indian troops were besieged and defeated by the Ottoman Turks with German assistance.

-The Lawrence of Persia against British–Russian–Persian coalition before WWI
+The Lawrence of Persia against the British–Russian coalition

 Wilhelm Wassmuss would achieve further victory if he succeeded in bringing Iran into the war on the German side and, failing that, by organizing revolts among the Iranians against the British occupiers.
 Wassmuss was a brave but short, broad and heavy man, with high forehead and blue eyes generally looking upward, and slightly melancholy mouth.
-While always a fervently patriotic German, he was also a mystic, a megalomaniac and a fanatic, a European who had learned to love the Mesopotamian desert and had educated himself into an intimate knowledge of it, its people, and their customs and languages.
+While always a fervently patriotic German, he was also a mystic, a megalomaniac, and a fanatic, a European who had learned to love the Mesopotamian desert and had educated himself into an intimate knowledge of it, its people, and their customs and languages.
 He was both a consummate liar as well as a man of deep principles.
 He was an actor, a man who enjoyed wearing the flowing robes of a desert tribesman, but he was also a hero.
-He became known as Wassmuss of Persia, and successfully organized and led a revolt against the British occupiers.
+He became known as "Wassmuss of Persia", and successfully organized and led a revolt against the British occupiers.

-Based in Bushehr, Wassmuss organised the Tangsir and Qashghâi tribe to revolt against the British in the south of the country.
-In the same year he lost his copy of the German diplomatic code book which fell into the hands of the British and enabled Admiral Hall of the famed Room 40 to read German diplomatic communications through much of World War I (see Zimmermann Telegram).
+Based in Bushehr, Wassmuss organised the Tangestani and Qashqai tribes to revolt against the British in the south of the country.
+In March 1915, he and his entourage were captured by the British-allied Hayat-Dawudi.
+Although he managed to escape, his companions and his copy of the German diplomatic code book fell into enemy hands.
+This enabled Admiral Reginald Hall of the famed Room 40 to read German diplomatic communications through much of World War I, including the Zimmermann telegram.